crate/cratedb-guide/docs/integrate/airflow/data-retention-hot-cold.md

 (airflow-data-retention-hot-cold)=
-# Build a hot and cold storage data retention policy in CrateDB with Apache Airflow
+# Build a hot/cold storage data retention policy in CrateDB with Apache Airflow

 :::{article-info}
 ---